Lahariyaduru/WATER-QUALITY-CLASSIFICATION-USING-MACHINE-LEARNING/README.md

 1) Dwnload python from https://www.python.org/downloads/
 2) Download all files to the system
 3) Open IDLE
-4) Now go to file<open "select classifing water quality and type of water.py"  or "classifing water quality.py"
+4) Now go to file<open select "classifing water quality and type of water.py"  or "classifing water quality.py"
 5) Then click on Run < Run Module

 **Excuting the project:**